arunpraba/reactjs.org/src/content/reference/react/useCallback.md

 <Intro>

-`useCallback` is a React Hook that lets you cache a function definition between re-renders.
+`useCallback` is a React Hook that enables you cache a function definition between re-renders.

 ```js
 const cachedFn = useCallback(fn, dependencies)